 When the scientists compared the FSFI scores of contraceptive users with women who did not use contraceptives, they found no significant differences except for the domain of desire.

 Oral contraceptives in particular are often thought to dampen sexual desire.
 Women have also reported problems with arousal, vaginal dryness, and orgasm when using oral contraceptives.
-[Learn more: What are some common sexual side effects of oral contraceptives (birth control pills)?]

 If you think your birth control method might be causing sexual problems, we encourage you to talk to your healthcare provider.
 It’s possible that a different type of birth control could help, and your doctor can guide you on the best plan for you.

-“What are some common sexual side effects of oral contraceptives (birth control pills)?”
+- International Society for Sexual Medicine - “What are some common sexual side effects of oral contraceptives (birth control pills)?”

 Huang, Minger, MB, et al.